5 Tips for Watering Your Lawn

 Each time you water your grass, make sure to get at least half an inch of water onto your lawn.
 Any less won’t have much of an impact, and will not train the roots to keep driving deep in search of water.

-How can you measure this right amount of water?
+How can you measure this?
 Use a rain gauge to make sure your sprinklers are optimized to output the right amount.
-Make sure to empty it once a week, and feel free to move it around the lawn to identify trouble spots.
+Make sure to empty your rain gauges once a week, and feel free to move it around the lawn to identify trouble spots.

 Time of Day